bradgrantham/apple2e/README.md

     # Enter a blank line to step one instruction

 When the window opens, the emulator displays a user interface panel to the right of the graphics screen.
 The buttons and icons are as follows:
-* RESET - click to simulate pressing CONTROL and RESET keys
+* RESET - simulate pressing CONTROL and RESET keys and releasing
-* REBOOT - click to simulate pressing CONTROL and Open-Apple and RESET keys
+* REBOOT - simulate pressing CONTROL and Open-Apple and RESET keys and releasing
-* FAST - click to toggle between running at 1.023MHz and running the CPU as fast as possible (audio will stop in "fast" mode)
+* FAST - toggle between running at 1.023MHz and running the CPU as fast as possible (audio will stop in "fast" mode)
-* CAPS - click to toggle forcing caps lock on.
+* CAPS - toggle caps lock forcibly on or off.
-* COLOR - click to switch between color hi-res graphics and monochrome.
+* COLOR - switch between color hi-res graphics and monochrome.
-* PAUSE - click to pause or resume running the CPU.
+* PAUSE - pause or resume running the CPU.
 * Floppy drive icons: Drag and drop floppy `.dsk` files onto a drive to "insert" the flopy disk.
 Click the drive icon to "eject" the floppy disk.

 If no joystick or gamepad is configured, the Apple 2 screen acts as a joystick.
 To configure a joystick, store the GLFW numbers of the two axes and two buttons in "joystick.ini".
+A very skilled practitioner may be able to print the joysticks, axes, and buttons by modifying interface.cpp.